 Step2: Zones

 Firewalld introduced several predefined zones and services for different purposes.
-One of the main purposes is used to handle the firewalld management easier.
+One of the main purposes is to handle firewalld management easier.
 Based on these zones & services we can block any form of incoming traffic to the system unless it explicitly permits using some special rules into the zone.

 1. How to check all the available zones in firewalld?

-$ sudo firewall-cmd –get-zones
+$ sudo firewall-cmd --get-zones

 Note:

-Let’s see the following pre-defined zones sorted based on the trust level:
+Please see the following pre-defined zones sorted based on the trust level:

 Note: